 Approximately 4 hours walking

-After an early breakfast at your accommodation, meet in front of the hotel where you will be transferred to our walking base at Quamby Estate.
+After an early breakfast at your accommodation, meet in front of the hotel where you will be transferred to our walking base at Entally Lodge.
 Here your Tour Director and fellow Bay of Fires guide will do a gear check and introduction before being transferred to Mt William National Park.

 It’s time to lace up and get your walking boots sandy!
 Our beach walk today begins at Boulder Point in Mt William National Park.
 In clear conditions, the Bass Strait islands of Flinders and Cape Barren are visible to the north.

 We’ll nestle into a protected beach along the coastline for lunch, enjoying the company of native birds, rare shells and marine artefacts.
 From day one your guides will begin unravelling the Bay of Fires tales; its early inhabitants, visiting explorers and how it came to bear its fiery name.